coq/coq/doc/sphinx/addendum/extraction.rst

 .. cmd:: Extract Constant @qualid => @string

    Give an ML extraction for the given constant.
-   The `string` may be an identifier or a quoted string.
+   The :token:`string` may be an identifier or a quoted string.

 .. cmd:: Extract Inlined Constant @qualid => @string